frumbert/wp2moodle--wordpress-/README.md

 wp2moodle--wordpress-
 =====================

 Wordpress to Moodle pass through authentication plugin (wordpress end).
-Takes the user that is logged onto wordpress and passes their details over to Moodle, authenticates them, enrols them in one or more courses, then opens the course.
+Takes the user that is logged onto wordpress and passes their details over to Moodle (encrypted using openssl), authenticates them, enrols them in one or more courses, then opens the course.

 Demo / Further documenation
 ---------------------------